Ganbareh

-"Ganbareh" is a song by German production group Sash!
-It was released on June 24, 2002, via Virgin Records as the first single from their fourth studio album S4!Sash!.
+"Ganbareh" (頑張れ, "go for it" in Japanese) is a song by German production group Sash!, released on June 24, 2002, via Virgin Records as the first single from their fourth studio album S4!Sash!.

 Overview

-The song is performed by Mikio.
-The song was a notable hit in Europe and reached the 43rd position in German and Australian charts.
-"Ganbare" (頑張れ) means "go for it" in Japanese.
 The song was originally written for the official FIFA World Cup 2002 album as South Korea and Japan hosted the event.
-The song did not make it there, but was used for the official ice hockey world cup.
+It did not make it there, but was instead used for the official ice hockey world cup.
 The single also includes a bonus track, "The Sunset", performed by Georgina Collins.